Elyahu41/EmailCrawler/README.md

 # EmailCrawler
-This was a class project.
-This program is able to collect and upload at least 10,000 emails from the web.
+This program is able to collect from the web at least 10,000 emails given any website.
+The default website given is Touro.edu.
+This application collects all emails and links on a page and stores them in a list.
+When it is finished with a given page it removes it from the list and moves onto the next link it picked up on the webpage.
+Then is scrapes the emails and links from that webpage.
+And so on and so forth until it collects 10,000 emails.